kkkrrisss/ReadBook/README.md

 # ReadBook

 ReadBook is an application for reading and organizing books.
 The project is implemented in Swift and Xcode.
 The app provides data storage for books and handles local file management.
-Store book information using CoreData.
-Save and load local files using FileManager.
+Book information is stored using CoreData, and local files are managed with FileManager.
+The application also allows searching and adding books via the Google Books API.

 ## Technologies
 - Swift